Push-ups on cement blocks/bricks…no cheating – keep those feet in the air!

 And.
 Just.
 Wow!

-[Jane Grok note: I do not agree with some of the ingredients such as flax oil(polyunsaturated fat), wheatgrass, and quinoa.]
+[Jane Grok note: I do not agree with some of the ingredients such as flax oil(polyunsaturated fat)]

 Ingredients like grapefruit and apple lower your LDL (“bad cholesterol”) levels, and beets and carrots are essential detoxifiers.
 While your liver is taking it easy from it’s day-to-day rigors, Omega-3-rich flaxseed oil in the Liver Detox blend gives it some TLC.
 Turmeric and ginger both have potent anti-inflammatory properties, and high doses like those found in these juices helps to reduce inflammation.